w3c/contact-picker/README.md

   * Some future might include the ability to add contacts, or even _contact management_, so having an intermediary object on `navigator` helps extensibility.

 ## Security and Privacy
 Exposing contact information has a clear privacy impact.
-We propose a picker model so that the user agent can make it clear what information in going to be shared with the website; the spec will have a MUST requirement to ensure that the user understands and selects which contacts or information to share.
+We propose a picker model so that the user agent can make it clear what information is going to be shared with the website.
+This differs from native APIs where the permission is requested once, after which the application gets perpetual access to the user's contacts.
+With the picker model, access to contact information is restricted by the contacts selected by the user in the picker.
+Furthermore, the spec will have a MUST requirement to ensure that the user can understand which contacts (and information) will be shared.

-The API will only be available on secure contexts.
-Additionally, we propose that a user gesture is required to trigger the contact picker, to prevent users from inadvertently seeing the picker.
+## Abuse
+To prevent abuse and user annoyance, the API will have some usability restrictions.
+The API will only be available from secure top-level contexts.
+This will prevent embedded iframes from requesting user contacts and the user accidentally sharing information with an unintended destination.
+The picker can only be brought up if the API call was initiated by a user gesture.
+This will prevent websites from bringing up the picker on website load.

 ## Alternatives Considered